nezza/DexVault/API.md

 The API returns fully signed, ready to broadcast transactions.
 The payload is always JSON encoded in a JWT claim "payload" - see the Python examples on how to encode it correctly.

+### Broadcasting

+All signing API endpoints also support optional broadcasting of the transaction.
+This is done by adding a `BroadcastHost` and a `BroadcastNetwork` to the request.
+The `create_order.py` Python example shows how this is used.

 ## The endpoints

 ### POST